 View Kilimanjaro – Lemosho Route in a larger map

-After an early, and well-deserved, breakfast, it is a short and scenic trek back to the park gate.
-At Mweka gate 1,900m/ 6,233ft. you sign your name and details in a register and successful climbers will receive their summit certificates.
-Those climbers who reached Stella Point are issued with green certificates and those who reached Uhuru Peak receive gold certificates.
-From the Mweka Gate we drive back to Arusha for a long overdue hot shower, dinner and celebrations!!
+Finally, after an early start and well-deserved breakfast, you will have a scenic three hour trek to the Mweka gate.
+At Mweka gate 1,700m/ 5,577 feet, you sign out of Kilimanjaro National Park and receive your summit certificate.
+Those climbers who reached Stella Point are issued with green certificates.
+Those who reached Uhuru Peak receive gold certificate.
+From the Mweka Gate you will drive back to Arusha for a long overdue hot shower, dinner and celebrations!!
 Your Kilimanjaro Lemosho route climb is over.
 Watch our video from Day 8.

 Ready to go?

-Kilimanjaro Lemosho route will give you the best chance of success.
-Does this information excite you to take the next step towards achieving your goals of climbing Kilimanjaro.
-If so, get in touch today.
-Our Kilimanjaro Lemosho route team, pride ourselves in making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
+We have Kilimanjaro’s number one guide along with, our unique itinerary.
+We are one of the best Kilimanjaro tour operators.
+Our Kilimanjaro team, pride ourselves in making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
 We are always available 5 days a week to answer any questions you may have by email, phone or skype, so contact us today!